ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     To learn more about uploading rule packages, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

-At this point, you have set up EDM classification.
+At this point, you have set up EDM-based classification.
 The next step is to index and upload the sensitive data.

 ## Part 2: Index and upload the sensitive data